Skip to content Skip to footer navigation

 Thankfully, if you experience a major fault, you'll still be covered by Australian Consumer Law

-So can a robot vacuum replace a normal vacuum?
+Expert verdict: Can a robot vac replace a normal vacuum?

 Based on their mixed results, our expert Kim doesn't recommend a robot vac as your home's only vacuum, so don't put your old barrel vac on eBay just yet.